Pharos Enterprise Intelligence, LLC

 RSVP: Limited space.
 RSVP & Pay Online here

-Please join the New York Association for Energy Economics when we welcome Professor Constantine Kontokosta on Thursday, February 11th, 2016.
+Please join the New York Association for Energy Economics when we welcome back Sergej Mahnovski and Stephen Wemple of Con Edison on TUESDAY, April 19th, 2016 lunch.

 Register online at: this link.